The Difference Between Fairmined Gold and Recycled Gold

 Recycled Gold

-Support for Small-Scale Miners: Fairmined gold supports small-scale miners who often face challenges in accessing markets and securing a fair price for their gold
+Support for Small-Scale Miners: Fairmined gold supports small-scale miners who often face challenges in accessing markets and securing a fair price for their gold.

 Photo credit: ARM/Fairmined gold.